Advantage of pausing: parameter setting for quantum annealers: RESULTS

 We now explore how different problems perform on the same device, for which we choose the newer generation DWA.
 In this section we limit ourselves to presenting a summary of our results, while a more thorough discussion can be found in Sec.~\ref{sec:discussion}.

-The ensemble of BD-MST instances is the same as described earlier in Sec.~\ref{subsec:device_comp_results}.
-Their physical size is between 38 and 188, with average 81 $\pm$ 22.
-Average vertex model is $1.7 \pm 0.3$, and median vertex model between 1 and 2 for all instances.
-The average degree is $4.6 \pm 0.3$

-The GC instances are random 4-regular graphs on 12, 14 and 16 nodes, with 5 colors.
-For each of the three sizes we generate 20 different instances, and 10 more are used for $n=16$ in some of the runs when explicitly stated, for a total of 30.
-The $n=12$ instances have 60 logical qubits, and their average number of physical qubits is $166 \pm 11$, with the smallest instance at 133 qubits and the largest one at 180.
-The average vertex model size is $2.8 \pm 0.2$, and the average degree $5.1 \pm 0.2$.
-The $n=14$ instances have 70 logical qubits, with physical sizes between 144 and 219, being on average $193 \pm 16$, and with an average vertex model size of $2.8 \pm 0.2$.
-Average degree is $5.2 \pm 0.3$.
-The $n=16$ instances have 80 logical qubits, $236 \pm 20$ average physical qubits, with individual instances between 162 and 269, and vertex models having on average $3.0 \pm 0.2$ qubits.
-Average degree is $5.0 \pm 0.3$.
-For all sizes, the median vertex models are between 2 and 3 qubits.

-The INFO ensemble is comprised of 9 instances, with between 2 and 4 messages being transmitted.
-The graph representing the possible transmission paths has 6 nodes arranged in a 3x2 lattice, with edge weights (i.e. transmission times between nodes) being 1 or 2 time units, and capacities of 1 or 2 messages.
-Paths consist of 3 or 4 edges, cost of delays is 1 to 3 units, and number of top priority messages 0 or 1.
-Once mapped to QUBO they yield between 28 and 57 logical qubits, with average 44 $\pm$ 9.
-Embedded size is between 29 and 87, with average 63 $\pm$ 19.
-Average vertex model 1.4 $\pm$ 0.2, and median vertex model between 1 and 2.
+The ensemble of BD MST instances is the same as described earlier in Sec.~\ref{subsec:device_comp_results}.
+The GC instances are random 4-regular graphs on 12, 14, and 16 nodes, with five colors.
+For each of the three sizes we generate 20 different instances, and ten more are used for $n=16$ in some of the runs when explicitly stated, for a total of 30.
+The INFO ensemble is comprised of nine instances, with between two and four messages being transmitted.
+The graph representing the possible transmission paths has six nodes arranged in a $3\times 2$ lattice, with edge weights (i.e. transmission times between nodes) being one or two time units, and capacities of one or two messages.
+Paths consist of three or four edges, cost of delays is one to three units, and number of top priority messages 0 or 1.
+Detailed information about logical and physical sizes of these instances is displayed in Table~\ref{tab:problem_size}.